epfl-lara/cs320/labs/labs_06.md

 [Project ideas](labs06_material/extensions.pdf)

-To announce your preferences, [please fill out this form by Sunday at the latest]().
+To announce your preferences, [please fill out this form before the deadline](https://docs.google.com/forms/d/1EqRwNb61ndyTW31bmn_VellCHHTMmaaOPYSiPGbgaKw/edit).
 You\'ll have to provide **the names of the top exactly 5** projects you would like to work on, in order of descending preference.
 We will do our best to assign you the project you are most interested in.